MicrosoftDocs/azure-docs-powershell/azps-10.3.0/Az.Synapse/Remove-AzSynapseSqlActiveDirectoryAdministrator.md

 Remove-AzSynapseSqlActiveDirectoryAdministrator -WorkspaceName ContosoWorkspace
 ```

-This command removes the Azure AD administrator for the workspace named ContosoWorkspace.
+This command removes the Microsoft Entra administrator for the workspace named ContosoWorkspace.

 ## PARAMETERS